 Keeps me alive, keeps me alive

-Play it again, go on I dare you, if only for the amazing vocals of legendary wolf child Ian Astbury, who would later go onto provide vocals for the reformed Doors in place of the deceased Jim Morrison.
+Play it again, go on I dare you, if only for the amazing vocals of legendary self-proclaimed wolf child Ian Astbury, who would later go onto provide vocals for the reformed Doors in place of the deceased Jim Morrison.
 The Doors connection will become important later on in my insane rantings.

-Unsurprisingly, there was a small but dedicated band of Goth devotees within both my English and Art classes – no surprise considering that self-expression seems to be one of the central pillars of Goth as a youth sub-culture (to be honest, that probably includes every single youth sub-culture every invented).
+Unsurprisingly, there was a small but dedicated band of Goth devotees within both my English and Art classes – no surprise considering that self-expression seems to be one of the central pillars of Goth as a youth sub-culture (although, to be honest, that probably includes every single youth sub-culture every invented).
 They somehow managed to take the primary black aspects of our school uniform and do something with them that made it a shade darker than black (50 Shades of Black anybody?
 Was that too far as literary humour goes?) – probably helped by additional lashings of mascara and black hair dye.
 Funnily enough, now that I think back to that little band of gothic romantics, I cannot think of any boys being part of the group.
 However, I remember them with huge fondness for two reasons:

 Reason number 1 is the “chicken dance”.
 You may be wondering why the hell Goths would want to dance like chickens (not that I’ve ever seen chickens dance, whether in their local chicken nightclub or in a chicken based piece of musical theatre), but this is simply due to the inaccuracy of the nickname given to this particular form of dancing.
 At some point, during Friday or Saturday nights at Lazers Nightclub on Stow Hill in Newport (the same Stow Hill as immortalised by the Manic Street Preachers in their song “The View from Stow Hill” on their rather fantastic “Futurology” album), there would usually be a mini-Goth section that usually involve something by The Cure and possibly The Mission or The Sisters of Mercy.
 Invariably, “She Sells Sanctuary” would create a stampede in the direction of the dance floor where there would be a wild and glorious swinging and shuffling accompanied by a distinctive movement of the elbows not entirely dissimilar to the waggling of chicken wings – hence why it became known as the “chicken dance”.
 Indeed, you learned to avoid the elbows of Helen in particular because they were deadly weapons designed to create maximum space for her to swirl around the dance floor.
 I got too close one time and caught an elbow in the ribs – yup, I learned to respect the chicken dance.